amandakoster/frontend-developer-assignment/README.md

-# Vehicle Data Dashboard
+# Vehicle Transaction Data Dashboard

 This project is a web application that displays vehicle data collected from a remote REST API.
-The application presents this data in a user-friendly dashboard that includes a table and a  doughnut chart data visualization with an informative Tooltip
+The application presents this data in a user-friendly dashboard that includes a table, doughnut chart, and scatter chart data visualizations, each equipped with informative tooltips.

 ## Table of Contents

 - [Features](#features)